kontent-ai/kontent-ai.github.io/docs/Duties-of-a-Repository-Maintainer.md

 - making sure obsolete and broken packages are marked as deprecated and unlisted from package repositories (such as NuGet, npm, etc.)
 - adherence to [internal standards checklist](Checklist-for-publishing-a-new-OS-project)

-### Security vulnerability
+### Security Vulnerability

 > ℹ Following section applies only to the repositories that are labeled `check-vulnerabilities` under the Kontent.ai GitHub organization.

 The primary maintainer (first defined in the `CODEOWNERS` file or a leader of the team)
 - is responsible for performing security updates every first week of the month
-- is responsible to have the (Dependabot updates)[https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-are-dependabot-updates] and (Dependabot alerts)[https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-are-dependabot-alerts] turned on
+- is responsible to have the [Dependabot updates](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-are-dependabot-updates) and [Dependabot alerts](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-are-dependabot-alerts) turned on

 #### Process
 - Every first Monday of the month a notification is poping for the vulnerability check
 - Primary maintainer will go through the assigned repositories and check Dependabot alerts and deal with all High severity issues (others are optional)
 - Once done - the progress is submitted to the list in the notification (internal wiki log)
+- Release the patch version (or follow the semver.org, if there are any breaking changes)

 ## Managing the releases and keeping them in sync with product development
 The maintainer is responsible for making sure: